GradleUp/gratatouille/README.md

 ## Non-overlapping task outputs by default

-Gratatouille allocate paths for output files and directory automatically.
+Gratatouille allocate paths for output files and directories automatically.
 Each output gets a dedicated filesystem location at `"build/gtask/${taskName}/${outputName}"`.

 This way:
 * you don't have to set inputs.